chicio/ID3TagEditor/README.md

 ### Documentation

-You can find the complete API documentation, with the installation guides and some examples at [https://chicio.github.io/ID3TagEditor/documentation/id3tageditor/](https://chicio.github.io/ID3TagEditor/documentation/id3tageditor/ "ID3TagEditor doc").
+You can find the complete API documentation in the [official documentation website](https://chicio.github.io/ID3TagEditor/documentation/id3tageditor/ "ID3TagEditor doc").
 In particular you can find:

 * the [installation guide](https://chicio.github.io/ID3TagEditor/documentation/id3tageditor/installation "installation")